 How can I find a notary for my advance directives?

 Identify a qualified notary public authorized to notarize advance directives in your state.
-Verify their credentials and availability, then schedule an appointment, ensuring you prepare necessary documents and identification in advance.
+Verify their credentials and availability, then schedule an appointment, ensuring you prepare the necessary documents and identification in advance.

 Are there fees involved in notarizing an advance directive?